Gaurika-vats/Retinal-Blood-Vessel-Segmentation-using-U-Net/README.md

 - **Dice loss complements BCE loss** by directly optimizing the segmentation overlap metric.
 - **FOV masking is necessary during evaluation**, since pixels outside the retina should not influence segmentation metrics.
 - **Morphological post-processing removes isolated noise**, improving the final segmentation mask.
-- The main limitation of the dataset is **its small size (20 training images)**, which constrains achievable generalization.
+- The main limitation of the dataset is its **small size (20 training images)**, which restricts variability and limits generalization.
+- The implemented model uses a **baseline U-Net architecture**, which is widely used for biomedical segmentation and provides strong performance on small datasets.
+- Further improvements could be achieved using **advanced architectures such as Attention U-Net, Residual U-Net, or transformer-based segmentation models**, which improve feature propagation and better capture fine vascular structures.
 ---

 # How to Run